Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

-Next, we investigate whether using an ensemble of models is more advantageous than relying on a single model in OOD scenarios.
-To assess this, we compare the correlation between uncertainty and prediction error for ensembles versus individual models.
-Our findings reveal that the ensemble configurations consistently outperform the single model baselines.
-This conclusion is supported by the fact that in every configuration, more than 50\% of the data points lie within the green triangle.
-This suggests that ensembles provide a more reliable measure of uncertainty in OOD scenarios compared to single models.
-Lastly, we compare different model ensembles.
-Specifically, we compare deep ensembles composed of the same model versus their dropout-based alternatives.
-In two out of three cases, dropout ensembles outperform deep ensembles in terms of the number of data points within the green triangle.
-However, when we consider a mixed deep ensemble, which combines different models rather than ensembling multiple instances of the same model, we observe a notable improvement in performance.
-The number of data points within the green triangle increases, signifying that the mixed ensemble achieves a higher correlation between uncertainty and prediction error.
-This suggests that mixed ensembles, which benefit from a high model diversity, provide better uncertainty quantification than deep ensembles composed of a single model type.
-This conclusion aligns with our earlier findings, where mixed ensembles consistently performed the best or matched other ensemble configurations in terms of robustness in \ac{OOD} scenarios.
-Therefore, we conclude that mixed deep ensembles are the most effective choice for handling \ac{OOD} scenarios.
+Next, we investigate whether using an ensemble of models is more beneficial than relying on a single model in \ac{OOD} scenarios.
+To evaluate this, we compare the correlation between uncertainty and prediction error for ensembles versus individual models in Fig.~\ref{fig:uncertainty_correlation_ood}.
+Our results consistently show that ensemble configurations outperform single-model baselines.
+This conclusion is reinforced by the fact that in every configuration, more than 50\% of the data points lie within the green triangle, indicating that ensembles provide a more reliable measure of uncertainty in \ac{OOD} scenarios compared to individual models.